 1. Introduction

 Rape Crisis Centers (RCCs) are community-based Non-profit organizations whose major purpose is providing support services and advocacy to sexual violence survivors.
-Haifa and North rape crisis center in Israel (HRCC) provide emotional support to victims/survivors of sexual assault and their support circles, by specially trained women volunteers.
+Haifa and North rape crisis center in Israel (HRCC) provides emotional support to victims/survivors of sexual assault and their support circles, by specially trained women volunteers.
 HRCC provides support through a telephone helpline, and since 2015 also through a WhatsApp helpline.
 In this project, we will focus only on HRCC's WhatsApp helpline.
 This project aims to improve the efficiency and quality of support provided through WhatsApp to survivors of sexual assault.

 The existing situation in HRCC: There is no structured and uniform process of how to conduct a support call.
-Instead, the conversation "flows", following what the caller said.
-And there is no evaluation or measurement of the existing support.
+Instead, the conversation "flows", from what the caller says.
+Furthermore, there is no evaluation or measurement of the existing support.

 Our project has 2 objectives: first, to create a systematic tool which will help the call taker to identify more quickly and efficiently the type of conversation (and thus give more accurate support).
-Second, to create a defined set of criterions that can assess WhatsApp support calls with sexual assault survivors
+Second, to create a defined set of criteria that can assess WhatsApp support calls with sexual assault survivors

 This project was done in teamwork where each of us discussed a different research question.
 Moriya Greenhut dealt with the first research question of identifying the conversation type, and Shiran Carmeli dealt with the second research question of evaluating WhatsApp support calls.